 In Part 1, I discussed some issues around these Social Media companies and whether they are considered monopolies.
 Because of the nature of their actual business (digital advertising) they aren’t monopolies, they are each other’s competitors in a larger marketplace.
-However, the real issue that people have come to identify as the issue is not their revenue source, but rather their non-income-based activities.
+However, the real issue that people have come to identify is not their revenue source, but rather their non-income-based activities.
 Whether it is Google’s willingness to tweak search results for business or other reasons, YouTube’s and Twitter’s willingness to remove certain individual’s accounts, or Facebook’s seemingly inconsistent enforcement of policies around violating community standards, often landing “offenders” either banned from Facebook or sitting in the penalty box for a 30 day period of time (Facebook jail as it is commonly called).
 Regardless of your political stripe, all those engaged in social and political discussions can, and frequently do, point to some individuals who were a victim of these actions and policies.

 Google has been accused in the past, of using their search engine dominance to ensure people play by their rules regarding other aspects of their business.
 After the Wall Street Journal began restricting access to their articles behind a paywall in 2017, it was discovered that their traffic coming from Google searches had plummeted by 44% almost overnight.
 In addition; Google and their subsidiary YouTube, along with Facebook, and Twitter have taken to enforcing their content rules liberally and, at times, shutting down platforms that run against their internal political views.
 Many commentators scream free speech when this happens (in the US Freedom of Speech is enshrined in the First Amendment of their constitution and a less wide-ranging version applies to Canada through our Charter of Rights and Freedoms).
 The problem with this is that both of these core documents to our respective countries apply ONLY to the government passing laws that restrict this freedom.
 It does not prevent private corporations from cracking down on what is said within their buildings or on their websites.
 A company can choose to allow or ban any person so long as their decision is not based on protected statuses (such as gender, race, or sexuality among others).